bdschi1/bdschi1/README.md

 #### AI Platform

 Claude (Anthropic) is the preferred model across all LLM-integrated repos.
-Multi-agent, evaluation, and generation modules are built around Claude where applicable.
+Multi-agent, evaluation, and generation modules are built around Claude.

-The maintainer strongly supports Anthropic's leadership and their commitment to treating AI safety and moral responsibility with the same rigor as capability.

 ---